Frase Review: Perfect SEO Depth Score, SERP-Driven Research, and a 3.6 Output Score That Betrays the Brief

 Not sure?
-Compare with Writesonic or Scalenut
+Compare with Writesonic or byword

 Is it good for me?